GodZarathustra/stablepose_pytorch/README.md

 The trained model for tless can be found at [this link](https://drive.google.com/file/d/1jdVSwBJduUpd7hv2_jrN__ZNjpiGsakO/view?usp=sharing).

-Note for simplicity and fair comparison, we combine all the categories in a single model for both instance-level and category-level in this repo, wich is different from the implementation in our paper and brings performance decline.

 For full training and testing dataset: [here](https://pan.baidu.com/s/1q6wM21l5IM2zs8KsmDRzIg) (baidu yunpan, password: cqqx).

+Note for simplicity and fair comparison, we combine all the categories in a single model for both instance-level and category-level in this repo, wich is different from the implementation in our paper.